Rexe0/BetterSurvival/README.md

 - Treasure Chests can also be caught when fishing which contains 3 pieces of treasure
 - Treasure has a small chance to yield Lost Fisherman's Knowledge which when used grants the recipes for all relevant fishing items
 - Wandering Trader can now sell Fish Codex which displays all fish that exist and how many they have caught alongside other information
+- Fisherman Villagers now sell Rain Callers which can be used to forcibly summon rain or snow the next day

 **Golf:**
 - Added Golf as an optional player created mini-game